Central Appalachia Weather Authority

 Our Story

-CAWA was founded out of necessity—a desire to close the gap between official forecasts and real-time, ground-level information in Appalachia.
-With its rugged mountains, scattered valleys, and diverse microclimates, this region faces unique forecasting challenges.
-What began as a small grassroots effort has grown into a trusted regional weather authority built on accuracy, integrity, and community service.
+CAWA was founded out of the need to close the gap between official forecasts and real-time, ground-level information in Appalachia.
+With rugged terrain, scattered valleys, and highly localized weather impacts, the region presents challenges that often require more community-centered communication and awareness.

 Leadership